kabaljit/factorialHr/readme.md

    - Pressing `a` will open in an Android Emulator or connected device.
    - Pressing `i` will open in an iOS Simulator.
    - Pressing `w` will open in a web browser.
 Expo supports all major browsers.

+## Note

+- To simplify the routes and to not use relative paths, I am using alias for `Domain` and `lib`